 Young, green adzuki pods sold in the Chinese and Korean markets used much like green beans in cooking.
 While buying tender adzuki from the local vegetable markets, look for green, uniformly developed, immature, firm pods.
 Avoid over-mature pods as the beans prime their age and converted their sugars into starch.
 Also avoid sunken, shriveled pods.

-At home, store dry beans in air-seal plastic/metallic bin in a cool, dry place away from high temperatures and high humidity.
+At home, store dry beans in an air-seal plastic/metallic bin in a cool, dry place away from high temperatures and high humidity.

 Young tender pods, however, treated like edamame or green beans for storage.
-Store them in a perforated plastic bag and place in the refrigerator set at high relative humidity.
-They stay well for up to a 4-6 days.
+Store them in a perforated plastic bag and place them in the refrigerator set at high relative humidity.
+They stay well for up to 4-6 days.
 To enjoy, however, use them soon after the purchase.

-Dry adzuki beans most sought after in the Japan cuisine only after to soybeans.
+Dry adzuki beans most sought after in the Japan cuisine only after soybeans.
 Boiled beans exhibit rich red color and delicately nutty, sweet flavor.

 Cooking often requires soaking in cold water for 2-3 hours.
 The beans can also be boiled simmer for 1.5 to 2 hours.
 Or Pressure cooked with soaking for 20 minutes and without soaking for 20-30 minutes.
-Soaking and boiling also helps eliminate anti-nutritional compounds in the red beans.
+Soaking and boiling also help eliminate anti-nutritional compounds in the red beans.